nexustorage/nexfscli/README.md

 While will result in output similar to:

 	Tag Label = 'MOUNTPOINT'
 	Value = '/mnt/nexfs'
-Help Text = 'NEXFS Mountpoint, needed for nexfscli to work, must match the nexfs mountpoint although this setting is not used here by the nexfs storgae server itself𖅓�'
+	Help Text = 'NEXFS Mountpoint, needed for nexfscli to work, must match the nexfs mountpoint although this setting is not used here by the nexfs storgae server itself'
 	Validation:String = '1'
 	Validation:Min(Value/StringLength) = '2'
 	Validation:Max(Value/StringLength) = '2048'

 Change the value of a single live nexfs settings